Benoit-Welsch/devContainer_Bun/Readme.md

 # 📄 devContainer-bun

-A vs-code dev containe for bun
+A vs-code dev container for bun

 ## 🔧 Requirement